MartinMiles/awesome-sitecore/readme.md

 ## xConnect and xDB

 - [XConnectTutorial](https://github.com/jst-cyr/XConnectTutorial) - A tutorial repository based on the Sitecore documentation to walk users through common interactions with the xConnect APIs based on code from Martina Welander in the "Getting Started" tutorials and other great documentation.
-- [XConnectHelper](https://github.com/lowedown/xConnectHelper) - a Swiss Army Knife for debugging xConnect.
+- [XConnectHelper](https://github.com/lowedown/xConnectHelper) - A Swiss Army Knife for debugging xConnect.
 Features: Insight into current tracking session data; Show goals and events that were triggered on last page view; Status checker that validates your xConnect setup (connections, certificates, settings); Set identifiers and basic contact data in the current session; Flush current session for immediate processing.
 - [XdbTracker](https://github.com/lowedown/XdbTracker) - API and js-function to allow client-side triggering of Sitecore events / goals and outcomes.
 - [Experience Generator](https://github.com/Sitecore/xGenerator) - Generates "realistically looking" traffic for Sitecore sites with configurable patterns.
 - [xconnect-odata-proxy](https://github.com/ianjohngraham/xconnect-odata-proxy) - A simple Node.js proxy to access xConnect's oData API in Sitecore 9.